-Lessons learned 14,15
+Lessons learned^{14,15}

-- The IFCs have proven to be an effective way to achieve accountability to vulnerable populations and respond to UNICEFs commitment to supporting Accountability to Affected Populations. - 2 Engaging communities in face-to-face dialogue is especially important when, like the Rohingya, the population has a high level of illiteracy and there is no written script for the language.

-Development of user-friendly, image-focused behaviour change materials has enabled the Model Mothers and youth volunteers to engage communities in dialogues. - Regular capacity-building for the ISPs that staffed the IFCs, including training on interpersonal communication and the prevention of sexual exploitation and abuse (PSEA), among other topics, has enabled more robust programming and quality assurance. - 4 Promoting the use of IFCs through outreach workers within communities is essential to their success. - IFC staff need to build strong relationships with camp service providers.
+- The IFCs have proven to be an effective way to achieve accountability to vulnerable populations and respond to UNICEFs commitment to supporting Accountability to Affected Populations. - Engaging communities in face-to-face dialogue is especially important when, like the Rohingya, the population has a high level of illiteracy and there is no written script for the language.
+Development of user-friendly, image-focused behaviour change materials has enabled the Model Mothers and youth volunteers to engage communities in dialogues. - Regular capacity-building for the ISPs that staffed the IFCs, including training on interpersonal communication and the prevention of sexual exploitation and abuse (PSEA), among other topics, has enabled more robust programming and quality assurance. - 4 Promoting the use of IFCs through outreach workers within communities is essential to their success. - 5 IFC staff need to build strong relationships with camp service providers.
 Investments must be made early on for systematic recruitment and training of IFC staff.
-This is essential to the quality of IFCs and service referrals. - Standardisation of response systems is essential to maintaining the quality of information dissemination and service referrals across all IFCs. - This can sometimes create pushback in the community where women are not allowed in certain spaces, or men find themselves without jobs.
+This is essential to the quality of IFCs and service referrals. - 6 Standardisation of response systems is essential to maintaining the quality of information dissemination and service referrals across all IFCs. - 7 Staffing the IFCs with volunteers and outreach workers who are from the community themselves greatly increases credibility, acceptance and trust of information and service referrals.
+Recruitment strategies must be carefully considered, accounting for gender and the local sociocultural milieu of the refugees.
+For example, in Cox's Bazar the majority of the volunteer mobilisers and outreach workers are female.
+This can sometimes create pushback in the community where women are not allowed in certain spaces, or men find themselves without jobs.
 Similarly, if female adolescents are recruited, their safety and security need to be carefully considered. - The use of multiple communication devices and creative tools, such as tablet computers, wind-up radio sets, information leaflets, and visual materials, are an effective component of the IFC response. - Digitising CFQs and feedback collected at IFCs facilitates rapid data entry and retention and improves analysis and information sharing, thereby increasing the efficiency of the response at multiple levels.
 Such an initiative also introduces new challenges and priorities related to risk management and data protection, which needs to be addressed by appropriate data security and oversight mechanisms. - The success of the IFCs should be gauged by actions taken by responders and service providers to modify their strategies, delivery mechanisms or supplies based on feedback received from the communities.
 Closing the loop on the CFQs is essential and requires that the data generated through the digital databank is routinely fed back to responders who make decisions and provide services.